bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

 *Operations in heap*

 **1. Insert Elements in min heap:**
-            **Initution**: Every element in minHeap arranges itself in such a manner that every root is smaller than its subTree.
+            **Intuition**: Every element in minHeap arranges itself in such a manner that every root is smaller than its subTree.

             **Algo**: